byuoitav/av-api/flow.md

 ## Logical Flow of API ##

 ### Overview ###
- Essentially there are 6 properties of rooms that are mutable via the API, they are:
+Essentially there are 6 properties of rooms that can be changed via the API, they are:

 1. Video Input
 1. Audio Input